lawrennd/lamd/backlog/features/2025-08-30_remove-notedown-dependency.md

 ## Acceptance Criteria

-- [ ] Makefile updated to use pandoc directly for notebook generation
+- [x] Makefile updated to use pandoc directly for notebook generation (✅ All targets now use pandoc)
-- [ ] All existing notebooks generate correctly with pandoc-only pipeline
+- [x] All existing notebooks generate correctly with pandoc-only pipeline (✅ Tests pass)
-- [ ] Test suite passes with pandoc-only conversion
+- [x] Test suite passes with pandoc-only conversion (✅ All 101 tests pass)
-- [ ] notedown dependency removed from requirements/setup files
+- [x] notedown dependency removed from requirements/setup files (✅ Removed from pyproject.toml)
-- [ ] Documentation updated to reflect new pipeline
+- [x] Documentation updated to reflect new pipeline (✅ Updated README.md)
-- [ ] Validation scripts updated to work with pandoc output
+- [x] Validation scripts updated to work with pandoc output (✅ Updated validation messages)
-- [ ] Performance benchmarking shows no regression (or improvement)
+- [ ] Performance benchmarking shows no regression (or improvement) (Not tested)
-- [ ] Backward compatibility maintained for existing content
+- [x] Backward compatibility maintained for existing content (✅ Tests confirm compatibility)

 ## Implementation Notes